Relentless rain causing flooding and road closures across B.C. | CBC News

 Oh your headed to <a href="https://twitter.com/hashtag/VancouverBC?src=hash&ref_src=twsrc%5Etfw">#VancouverBC</a> for a Monday morning delivery?
 You think you’re going to <a href="https://twitter.com/hashtag/PrinceGeorge?src=hash&ref_src=twsrc%5Etfw">#PrinceGeorge</a>, or <a href="https://twitter.com/hashtag/YEG?src=hash&ref_src=twsrc%5Etfw">#YEG</a>? 🤣🤣🤣<a href="https://twitter.com/hashtag/BCHWY1?src=hash&ref_src=twsrc%5Etfw">#BCHWY1</a> and <a href="https://twitter.com/hashtag/BCHwy5?src=hash&ref_src=twsrc%5Etfw">#BCHwy5</a> CLOSED <a href="https://t.co/CwjvuFdoLU">pic.twitter.com/CwjvuFdoLU</a>—@BCTrucker1

-Alyssa Charbonneau, meteorologist with Environment Canada, said the average monthly rainfall for Vancouver in November is 185 millimetres and she expects to see most of the Metro region reach 200 millimetres by mid-day Monday.
+Alyssa Charbonneau, a meteorologist with Environment Canada, said the average monthly rainfall for Vancouver in November is 185 millimetres and she expects to see most of the Metro region reach 200 millimetres by midday Monday.

 "This is definitely an extreme event," she said.
 "To see places receiving about that ... over a two day period is definitely very significant."